 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1also treated as singular The professional maintenance of a favourable public image by a company or other organization or a famous person.‘public relations is often looked down on by the media’as modifier ‘a public relations officer’‘a public relations exercise’
+1also treated as singular The professional maintenance of a favorable public image by a company or other organization or a famous person.

 - ‘Still works in the city, too, in his own marketing and public relations business.’

 - ‘Next I asked him what kind of budget he had set aside for marketing and public relations.’

 - ‘It appeared the previous day's roll-out was a carefully staged public relations exercise.’

 - ‘The university had hired a New York public relations firm to help reform its image.’